-21A2A A terminal node is a 24-bit word with either a string-storage index or a character in the address portion of the word, and a flag in the top part of the word.
-The flag indicates which of the basic recognizers (ID, NUM, SR, LET, or CHR) is to read the item from the input stream.

-21A2B A nonterminal node consists of a word with the address of an output rule in the address portion, and a flag in the top part which indicates that it is a nonterminal node.
+3a2a A terminal node is a 24-bit word with either a string-storage index or a character in the address portion of the word, and a flag in the top part of the word.
+The flag indicates which of the basic recognizers (ID, NUM, SR, LET, or CHR) is to read the item from the input stream. .newp 3a2b A nonterminal node consists of a word with the address of an output rule in the address portion, and a flag in the top part which indicates that it is a nonterminal node.
 A node pointer is a word with an NSTACK index in the address and a pointer flag in the top part of the word.
 Each nonterminal node in NSTACK consists of a nonterminal node word followed by a word containing the number of subnodes on that node, followed by a terminal node word or node pointers for each subnode.
-For example,

-21A2C KSTACK contains terminal nodes (input items) and nonterminal node pointers that point to nodes already in NSTACK.
+For example, nonterminal node pointers which point to nodes already in NSTACK.
 NSTACK contains nonterminal nodes.

+3a2c KSTACK contains terminal nodes (input items) and

-21B String Storage is another stack-like area.
+3b String Storage is another stack-like area.
 All the items read from the input stream by the basic recognizers (except CHR) are stored in the string-storage area (SS).
 This consists of a series of character strings prefixed by their character counts.
 An index into SS consists of the address of the character count for a string.
-APPENDIX D -- TREE META: Program Environment

 Strings in SS are unique.
 A routine called STORE will search SS for a given string, and enter it if it is not already there, returning the SS index of that string.

-21C Other routines perform housekeeping functions like packing and unpacking strings, etc. There are three error-message writing routines to write the three types of error messages (syntax, system, and compiler).
+3c Other routines perform housekeeping functions like packing and unpacking strings, etc. There are three error-message writing routines to write the three types of error messages (syntax, system, and compiler).
 The syntax error routine copies the current input line to the teletype and gives the line number.
 A routine called FINISH closes the files, writes the number of cells used for each of the four stack areas (KSTACK, MSTACK, NSTACK, and SS), and terminates the program.

-21C1 At many points in the library routines, parameters are checked to see if they are within their bounds.
+3c1 At many points in the library routines, parameters are checked to see if they are within their bounds.
 The system error routine is called if there is something wrong.
 This routine writes a number indicating what the error is, and terminates the program.
-In the current version, the numbers correspond to the following errors:
+In the current version, the numbers correspond to the following errors.

-21C1A (1) Class codes are illegal
+3c1a (1) Class codes are illegal

-21C1B (2) Backup too far
+3c1b (2) Backup too far

-21C1C (64) Character with code greater than 63 in ring buffer
+3clc (64) Character with code greater than 63 in ring buffer

-21010 (4) Test for string longer than ring size
+3cld (4) Test for string longer than ring size

-21C1E (5) Trying to output a string longer than maximum string length
+3cle (5) Trying to output a string longer than maximum string length

-21C1F (6) String-storage overflow
+3c1f (6) String-storage overflow

-21C16 (7) Illegal character code
+3clg (7) Illegal character code

-21C1II (8) Trying to store SS element of length zero
+3c1h (8) Trying to store SS element of length zero

-21C11 (11) MSTACK overflow
+3cli (11) MSTACK overflow

-21C1J (12) NSTACK overflow

-21C1K (13) KSTACK overflow
+3c1j (12) NSTACK overflow 3c1k (13) KSTACK overflow

-21D There is a set of routines used by Tree Meta that are not actually part of the library, but are loaded with the library for Tree Meta.
+3d There is a set of routines used by Tree Meta which are not actually part of the library, but are loaded with the library for Tree-Meta.
 They are not included in the library since they are not necessarily required for every Tree Meta program, but more likely only for Tree Meta.
-They are called "support routines."
-The routines perform short but frequently needed operations and serve to APPENDIX D -- TREE META: Program Environment increase code density in the metacompiler.
+They are called "support routines".
+The routines perform short but frequently needed operations and serve to increase code density in the metacompiler.
 Examples of the operations are generating labels, saving and restoring labels and return addresses on MSTACK, comparing flags in NSTACK, generating nodes on NSTACK, etc.

-22 Output Facilities
+4 Output Facilities